andrewsleigh/learning-processing/oop-basics/readme.md

 myBubble2.move();
 ```

-So my question at this stage is: why can't I use parameter in these functions to create the variations in my two objects?
-Maybe it will become clear.
+So my question at this stage is: why can't I use parameters in these functions to create the variations in my two objects?
+Maybe it will become clear...

 Finally, my Bubble class: